ManipArena: Comprehensive Real-world Evaluation of Reasoning-Oriented Generalist Robot Manipulation: Introduction

-To address these challenges, we introduce \textbf{ManipArena}, an evaluation framework built upon five core design principles to enable standardized, reasoning-heavy, and reproducible assessment for both VLA and world model approaches.
+To address these challenges, we introduce ManipArena, a real-robot evaluation framework for standardized and attribution-aware assessment.
+It is built upon five core principles: \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=3pt]